sjtu-se117/CppGuidelines/CppGuidelines.md

 # SE117 C++ Guidelines

+Chapters marked as advanced are for those who have some experience with C/C++.
+Don't panic if you do not understand them.

 ## Write in ISO Standard C++

 * Avoid dependence on undefined behavior (e.g. undefined order of evaluation)
 * Be aware of constructs with implementation defined meaning (e.g. `sizeof(int)`)
 * Do not use any extensions provided by specific compilers (e.g. g++, microsoft's cl.exe)
+* Throw away ancient tools such as VC6 and Borland Turbo C++.
+They are so old that they cannot speak even ISO C++98

 ## Don't place two statement on the same line